3shmawyz/Cantiin/README.md

 1. **Git**
 2. **Github**

-Also This project will have the **MIT lisence**, So feel free to copy this code and make it the foundation of your project.

 ## Lisence ##
 **MIT Lisence**
+So feel free to copy
+this code and make it the foundation of your project.
+You can also edit this code, distribute it, redistribute it without permission or attribution.

 ## About ##